About Our Arizona Winery

 Sam Pillsbury has directed, produced, and written, 31 series TV dramas, network TV movies, cable movies, and feature films.

-Since 2001, he has completed the New Zealand feature, CROOKED EARTH, a Final in Competition at the AFI Fest (shot in New Zealand for the French Company, Pandora) and a remake of the American classic, WHERE THE RED FERN GROWS, with Dave Matthews and Kris Kristofferson (Crystal Heart Award, Heartland Film Festival, 2003) released by Disney in 2005, the CBS hit THE WEDDING DRESS with Tyne Daly, Neil Patrick Harris and Margaret Colin, FIFTEEN AND PREGNANT with Kirsten Dunst for Lifetime (highest rated cable movie in the US) and TAKING BACK OUR TOWN with Laura Innes and Ruby Dee for Lifetime, for which he just received a Christopher Award and an EMA Award.
+Since 2001, he has completed the New Zealand feature, CROOKED EARTH, a finalist in Competition at the American Film Institute Film Festival (shot in New Zealand for the French Company, Pandora) and a remake of the American classic, WHERE THE RED FERN GROWS, with Dave Matthews and Kris Kristofferson (Crystal Heart Award, Heartland Film Festival, 2003) released by Disney in 2005, the CBS hit THE WEDDING DRESS with Tyne Daly, Neil Patrick Harris and Margaret Colin, FIFTEEN AND PREGNANT with Kirsten Dunst for Lifetime (highest rated cable movie in the US) and TAKING BACK OUR TOWN with Laura Innes and Ruby Dee for Lifetime, for which he just received a Christopher Award and an EMA Award.
 He made two films for the Hallmark Channel, including THE KING AND QUEEN OF MOONLIGHT BAY with Kristen Bell, her first movie role.

 Neil deGrasse Tyson.

 He has done every job you can do on a film.
-He has been a 1st AD, a production manager, a producer; he cut his own films for 10 years, recorded his own sound, and owned his own editing and sound post-production facility in NZ until recently.
-He still operates camera when the situation is tricky or dangerous.
-He did his own budgets, and knows how to handle them, and really knows his way around a lab and the digital effects domain.
+He has been a 1st AD, a production manager, a producer; he cut his own films for 10 years, recorded his own sound, and owned his own editing and sound post-production facility in NZ.
+If required, he operates camera when the situation is tricky or dangerous.
+He did his own budgets.
+And also really knows his way around a lab and the digital effects domain.